IBM-Blockchain-Archive/marbles/docs/host_marbles_locally.md

 1. Next the settuping up panel should pop up.
 Ideally it will walk itself through the 3 stages of initial setup.
-	1. Enroll Admin - this step is communicating with your network's COP to verify the admin user credentails (enrollID/enrollSecret)
+	1. Enroll Admin - this step is communicating with your network's CA to verify the admin user credentails (enrollID/enrollSecret)
 		- if it fails double check the enrollID and enrollSecret fields in your `mycreds.json` file
 	1. Finding Chaincode - this step is looking for the marbles chaincode on your peer.
 It is using the chaincode ID found in your `mycreds.json` file.
 If this is a brand new network it will not exist yet.
 Simply click the "Deploy" button.
 		- if the chaincode was deployed but it was unable to find it try the "Retry" button.